When you are looking for nameplates, you are faced with a series of choices. You have to select the sizing, shape, design, process, and material.

 Stainless steel has the ability to be used in many different applications.
 It is one of the most popular choices for nameplates because of its extreme durability.

-When applying metal nameplate labels, the most common methods include adhesive backing, holes, or directly welding to a surface.
+The most common methods of applying metal nameplates is adhesive backing, holes, or directly welding to a surface.

 Stainless steel is perfectly suited for welding purposes.
 It is often preferred over brass or aluminum as it can be easier to work with in welding applications.

 Stainless steel is one of the most durable materials used for nameplates.
-Stainless tags can handle the most rigorous environments.
+Stainless nameplates can handle the most rigorous environments.
 This includes inclement weather conditions, harsh chemicals, and tough work places.

 In addition, stainless material is typically resistant to extreme temperatures heat, making it a preferred choice for crematories and other applications with high heat.

-Some processes will impact the longevity of your information on the stainless tag.
+Some processes will impact the longevity of your information on the stainless nameplate.
 Processes that use ink such as screen printing will not last very long.
 Processes that indent the metal itself (stamping, embossing) have the highest level of resilience.
-For example, etched tags last around 5-10 years.
-However, embossed stainless tags will hold up for 20+ years.
+For example, etched nameplates last around 5-10 years.
+However, embossed stainless nameplates will hold up for 20+ years.

 If durability is the biggest factor in your decision making process, stainless steel is an excellent material choice.